Why API Specs Break AI Agents and How to Fix Them Before MCP Launch

 - Publish or update your human-readable docs.

-- Expose the cleaned spec and context through MCP.
+- Expose the cleaned spec through MCP, selectively rather than wholesale.

 - Monitor agent traffic, failed calls, and support questions after launch.

-This sequence keeps the agent-readable layer grounded in documentation that humans can also review.
-That is important because agent readiness should not create a shadow API contract.
-It should make the real contract easier to understand.
+This keeps the agent-readable layer grounded in documentation humans can also review, so agent readiness never becomes a shadow API contract.
+It should make the real contract easier to understand, not fork it.

 Bottom line

-Theneo helps teams turn existing API specs and documentation into interactive developer portals, keep docs aligned with product workflows, and expose agent-ready API context through MCP and llms.txt when those layers are useful.
+Theneo helps teams turn existing API specs into interactive developer portals, keep docs aligned with product workflows, and expose agent-ready API context through MCP and llms.txt when those layers add value.

 Related posts